john-azzaro/Study-Node-Web-Servers/README.md

 # Node Web Servers Study
-See it Live:

 <br>

 ## What is Node Web Servers Study?
 Node Web Servers Study is a study in the construction of a basic web server WITHOUT frameworks like express.
-Suffice to say that implementing express applications is MUCH easier, however taking a little bit of time to study web servers without express provides a great deal of insight into what happens underneath the hood of a process simplified by using express.
+Suffice to say that implementing express applications is MUCH easier, however taking a little bit of time to study web servers without express provides a great deal of insight into what happens underneath the hood.
+If you would like to see the express study of this particular project, please take a look.

 <br>